Jingle All the Way (2011 film): Reception

 In reviewing the 2011 television holiday special programs, Mike Hale of The New York Times called Jingle All the Way "...by far the best of the bunch.
 In addition to its charming art and pleasantly low-key storytelling, “Jingle” stands apart from the other holiday programs by not focusing on the manufacturing or delivery of toys."
 Hale also mentions, "For some honest emotion, and a combination of retro holiday spirit with adventurous animation, tune in for Jingle All the Way...(it) looks like something you’d see at a European animation festival or late at night on Adult Swim, but it is also gentle and completely Hallmark-appropriate."
+Jingle All the Way was nominated for Best TV Special at the 2012 Annecy International Animation Film Festival.

 Sequel

-The sequel, Jingle and Bell's Christmas Star, was released on the Hallmark Channel on November 23, 2012.
+The sequel, Jingle and Bell's Christmas Star, premiered on Hallmark Channel on November 23, 2012.
 This special introduces Bell, another plush toy in Hallmark's Husky Pups line.
-This show features a rendition of the song Jingle Bells performed by country music star Keith Urban.
+This show features a rendition of the song "Jingle Bells" performed by country musician Keith Urban.